Axis ship-watching activities in the Gibraltar area: Early activities

 While the ship-watching organisation was ineffective at first, by the autumn of 1941 it had grown into a valuable source of intelligence.
 By this time the Axis forces were operating stations at Alboran Island, Algeciras, Cape Trafalgar, Cape de Gata, Cape Tres Forcas, Ceuta, Málaga, Melilla, Tangier, Tarifa and Tetuan.
 Two of the stations were manned by Spanish personnel and the others by Spaniards, Germans and Italians.
 The Germans and Italians are believed to have worn Spanish uniform to conceal their presence.
 The station at Algeciras, which was directly across the Bay of Gibraltar from the British territory, was the most important and radioed at least twenty reports each day to Abwehr headquarters in Berlin.

 The British Government was aware of the Axis ship-watching network and monitored its activities by decoding the radio signals sent by Abwehr personnel.
 While the British could not counter the network in 1941, this intelligence enabled the development of limited counter-measures.
 Allied ships, operating near Gibraltar, were instructed to sail during periods of poor visibility and take evasive courses.
 The British intelligence services were able to advise the naval command at Gibraltar of the ship movements which had been reported by Axis forces.

+A perspective view of the Strait of Gibraltar facing eastwards.
+Spain and Gibraltar are on the left.
+Morocco and Ceuta are on the right.
+The vertical dimension is exaggerated by a factor of 3.